Ronald Reagan Washington National Airport: Page Airways

-On April 27, 1945, a Page Airways Lockheed Model 18 Lodestar (flight # unknown) bound for New York, (airport unknown) crashed into a deep ditch at the end of runway 33 after aborting a takeoff due to engine failure.
+On April 27, 1945, a Page Airways Lockheed Model 18 Lodestar on a charter flight crashed into a deep ditch at the end of runway 33 after aborting a takeoff due to engine failure.
 There were strong gusts and ground turbulence at the time.
 Out of the 13 passengers and crew on board, six passengers were killed.
+Although a contemporary newspaper report indicated that the flight's intended destination had been Rochester, New York, the Civil Aeronautics Board's accident investigation report stated that the destination had been New York, N.Y.

+TWA Flight 955

+On March 29, 1946, a TWA Lockheed L-049 Constellation touched down at high speed with the flaps still extending, striking a concrete transformer house after overrunning the end of the runway.
+All 12 passengers and crew survived, but the aircraft was destroyed and written off.

 Eastern Air Lines Flight 537

-On November 1, 1949, a mid-air collision between an Eastern Air Lines passenger aircraft and a P-38 Lightning military plane took the lives of 55 passengers.
-The sole survivor was the Bolivian ace pilot of the fighter plane, Erick Rios Bridoux.
+On November 1, 1949, a mid-air collision between an Eastern Air Lines passenger aircraft and a P-38 Lightning military plane killed all 55 people aboard the passenger aircraft.
+The sole survivor was the Bolivian pilot of the fighter plane, Erick Rios Bridoux.

 Bridoux's plane had taken off from National just 10 minutes earlier and was in contact with the tower during a brief test flight.
 The Eastern Air Lines DC-4 was on approach from the south when the nimble and much faster P-38 banked and plunged right into the passenger plane.
-Both aircraft dropped into the Potomac River.
+Both aircraft fell into the Potomac River.

 Capital Airlines Flight 500

 On December 12, 1949, Capital Airlines Flight 500, a Douglas DC-3, stalled and crashed into the Potomac River while on approach to Washington National.
-Six of the 23 passengers and crew on board were killed.
+6 of the 23 passengers and crew on board were killed.

 Air Florida Flight 90

-On the afternoon of January 13, 1982, following a period of exceptionally cold weather and a morning of blizzard conditions, Air Florida Flight 90 crashed after waiting forty-nine minutes on a taxiway and taking off with ice and snow on the wings.
-The Boeing 737 aircraft failed to gain altitude.
-Less than 1 smi from the end of the runway, the airplane struck the 14th Street Bridge complex, shearing the tops off vehicles stuck in traffic before plunging through the 1 in ice covering the Potomac River.
+On the afternoon of January 13, 1982, following a period of exceptionally cold weather and a morning of blizzard conditions, Air Florida Flight 90 took off after waiting 49 minutes on a taxiway, during which ice and snow built up on the wings.
+The Boeing 737 aircraft failed to gain altitude, and less than 1 smi from the end of the runway the airplane struck the 14th Street Bridge complex, shearing the tops off vehicles stuck in traffic, before plunging through the 1 in ice covering the Potomac River.
 Rescue responses were greatly hampered by the weather and traffic.
 Due to action on the part of motorists, a United States Park Service police helicopter crew, and one of the plane's passengers who later died, five occupants of the downed plane survived.
-The other 74 people who were aboard died, as well as four occupants of vehicles on the bridge.
-President Reagan cited motorist Lenny Skutnik in his State of the Union Address a few weeks later.
+The other 74 people who were aboard and four occupants of vehicles on the bridge were killed.
+President Ronald Reagan praised motorist Lenny Skutnik in his State of the Union Address a few weeks later.